Olawale’s archive

 Second pass: compare.

-I let good ideas argue until something irrefutable is left standing.
+I let good ideas argue till only the irrefutable is left.

 Third pass: writing.